opendocsg/slw-judgments-backfill/2010_SGCA_14/report.md

 **Introduction**

-1       This was an appeal by Valentino Globe BV (“the Appellant”) against the decision of the High Court judge (“the Judge”) in _Valentino Globe BV v Pacific Rim Industries Inc_ [2009] 4 SLR(R) 577 (“the GD”) where the Judge rejected the Appellant’s opposition to Pacific Rim Industries Inc’s (“the Respondent”) application for the registration of the latter’s mark known as the “Emilio Valentino & V Device” (“the Application Mark”).
+1       This was an appeal by Valentino Globe BV (“the Appellant”) against the decision of the High Court judge (“the Judge”) in _Valentino Globe BV v Pacific Rim Industries Inc_ <span class="citation">[2009] 4 SLR(R) 577</span> (“the GD”) where the Judge rejected the Appellant’s opposition to Pacific Rim Industries Inc’s (“the Respondent”) application for the registration of the latter’s mark known as the “Emilio Valentino & V Device” (“the Application Mark”).

 **Factual background**